 - Where possible and appropriate, pupils should be involved in the decision making process regarding extended learning tasks.

 - Tasks that require the use of ICT should be set with time built in for pupils to access school ICT resources.

-The timetabling of extended learning
+The timetabling of homework

-- Extended Learning that is expected to be completed over a number of weeks should be given out in chunks.
+- Homework that is expected to be completed over a number of weeks should be given out in chunks.
 For example, a six week project should be broken down into more manageable weekly tasks to help pupils with time management and organisational skills.
 This said, an overall vision of the project should still be shared with pupils at the outset.

-Extended Learning support / help
+Homework support / help

 - Printed sheets detailing extended learning should be considered where appropriate, particularly where literacy, use of keywords etc. is a major part of the task.
 Sheets like this are particularly useful if pupils have missed all, or part of, lessons due to other school activities or absence.

 - Form tutors should encourage pupils in form time to check on their pupil planner and to reinforce organisational skills linked to homework.

 Pupils may receive work to complete at home from their class teacher.
 All homework will be put onto Show my homework for pupils and parents/carers to view.